drehscheibe/utils/README.md

 - easy to extend
 - can run scripts (but doesn't have "expect" functionality, so you need to work with delays)

+## tree.sh
+Simple tree implementation that also works with the busybox shell if you replace '#!/bin/bash' with '#!/bin/sh'.
+- Supports only graphcial UTF characters for tree lines.
+- Implements only two of *tree*'s options:
+  - --all/-a
+  - --level/-L
+- Adds one option that *tree* doesn't have:
+  - --dump/-z <num-lines> -- output contents of each file.
+This is particularly useful for showing contents of sysfs files.